ahenoch/Masterthesis/README.md

 ## Repository

 The repository contains the following folders and files.
-The main results are contained in the Results folder.
+The main results are contained in Results.

 | Content | Description |
 | -- | -- |